All Episodes

 Look, I devoted my career, my chosen career to law and order and truth and justice.

-I fought hard for it, and that's why I become so offended when I see people just try to change the respect for law and order in this country.
+And that's why I become so offended when I see people just try to change the respect for law and order in this country.

-Does anyone not see the evil that is emanating from this hatred and this divisiveness that's coming from the left.
+Does anyone not see the evil that is emanating from this hatred and this divisiveness that's coming from the left?

-Look, I don't know anyone on the right who say, you know what, I don't like you on the left anymore.
+Look, I don't know anyone on the right who said, you know what?

 I'm not talking to you.